Mahtab-javidi88/Portfolio/Project01/About.md

 #### Update date/time to date format
 - Convert dates to yyyy-MM-dd
-- Create new columns for Persian dates
+- Create new columns for age

 ```sql
 UPDATE hr_data